mh250229/Selling_Configuration_Doc/Tender_Exchange.md

 }
 ```

-## Getting a Tender Exchange Configuration by the Effective Tender Exchange
+## Get a Tender Exchange Configuration by the Effective Tender Exchange

 **HTTP Method:**